MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/wireless-connection-problems.md

 In order of preference;

-- Wired connections where devices are plugged directly into the router using an Ethernet cable are optimal
+- Wired connections where devices are plugged directly into the router using an Ethernet cable
-- Powerline Adapter Kits and WiFi solutions are about equally reliable - and which is best for you can change over time
+- Powerline Adapter Kits and WiFi solutions are about equally reliable
+  - Due to their inconsistency, which of the two is best for you can change over time
 - Mobile hotspots will be more inconsistent than WiFi in almost all situations
 - Satellite connections can involve severe latency values and are not suitable for online gaming

 ## Troubleshooting